udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 OpenInfra is a 12-month project run at the University of Leeds which aims to explore the potential use of open-access data for transport, and specifically active travel, research.
-For this, OpenStreetMap (OSM) has been chosen as a case study as it was estimated that road data in OSM is over 80% complete (Barrington-Leigh and Millard-Ball 2017).
+For this, OpenStreetMap (OSM) has been chosen as a case study.It was estimated that road data in OSM is over 80% complete (Barrington-Leigh and Millard-Ball 2017).
 Problematically, road data was operationalized as “vehicle circulation”, hence excluding non-vehicle paths, such as walking and, based on the